-- (a) a corporation in which more than 50% of the number of shares of stock entitling their holders to vote for the election of directors or trustees is owned by a taxpayer subject to tax under sections 183, 184, 185, or 186 of Article 9, Article 9-A, Article 32, or Article 33 of the Tax Law; - (b) a corporation substantially similar in operation and in ownership to a business entity or entities taxable or previously taxable under sections 183, 184, 185, or 186 of Article 9, Article 9-A, Article 32, or Article 33 of the Tax Law; or that would have been subject to the tax under Article 23, as it was in effect on January 1, 1980; or the income (or losses) of which is (or was) includable under Article 22 of the Tax Law; - (c) a corporation that has been subject to tax under Article 9-A or 32 for more than four taxable years (excluding short periods) prior to the tax year during which the taxpayer first becomes eligible for the investment tax credit.
+- A corporation in which more than 50% of the number of shares of stock entitling their holders to vote for the election of directors or trustees is owned by a taxpayer subject to tax under sections 183, 184, 185, or 186 of Article 9, Article 9-A, Article 32, or Article 33 of the Tax Law. - A corporation substantially similar in operation and in ownership to a business entity or entities taxable or previously taxable under sections 183, 184, 185, or 186 of Article 9, Article 9-A, Article 32, or Article 33 of the Tax Law; or that would have been subject to the tax under Article 23, as it was in effect on January 1, 1980; or the income (or losses) of which is (or was) includable under Article 22 of the Tax Law. - A corporation that has been subject to tax under Article 9-A or 32 for more than four taxable years (excluding short periods) prior to the tax year during which the taxpayer first becomes eligible for the investment tax credit.

-Transfer the refund amount to Form CT-3, line 99; Form CT-3-A, line 100; Form CT-32, line 20; or Form CT-32-A, line 22.
+Transfer the refund amount to Form CT-3, line 99; Form CT-3-A, line 100; Form CT-32, line 20b; or Form CT-32-A, line 22b.

-To avoid the unnecessary exchange of funds, we will apply this refund against the minimum tax due.
-We will refund the balance, if any.
+To avoid the unnecessary exchange of funds, we will apply this refund against the minimum tax due and refund any balance.